Nuevo Mundo Israelita

 Nuevo Mundo Israelita (NMI) is a Jewish newspaper published weekly in Caracas, Venezuela.
 Founded in 1943 by Moisés Sananes with the name "El Mundo Israelita".
 In 1973, the main Venezuelan Jewish institutions decided to merge it with the monthly "Unión" and the magazines "Maguén" and "Menorá" to create a new institutional and official weekly, "Nuevo Mundo Israelita".
-It is distributed freely to the Venezuelan Jewish community, and also to journalists and intellectuals in the Venezuelan society.
-It publishes articles written by its own journalists and collaborators, opinion notes, community news and articles of religious interest.
+It is distributed freely to the Venezuelan Jewish community, and also to journalists and intellectuals in Venezuelan society.
+It publishes articles written by its own journalists and collaborators, opinion notes, community news, and articles of religious interest.
 Also employs or translates into Spanish articles originally published in other international Jewish media including Aurora, Haaretz, The Jerusalem Post, The Times of Israel, Israel Hayom, Iton Gadol, Tribuna Judía, Yediot Aharonot, etc.